 It’s hard to shape a grown tree in lots, but the branches of young trees can be manipulated and formed with the help of ropes and pulleys.

-On top of that, you’d have to prune the shape of the crown of each branch in order to achieve the desired look.
+On top of that, you’d have to prune the shape of the crown of each branch to achieve the desired look.

-Maintaining niwaki is quite easy.
-Depending on that if your tree grows faster or slower you’ll have to prune it once or twice a year.
-In Japan pruning is done only once or twice.
-Small branches aren’t cut and are left until the day to prune comes.
+Maintaining niwaki is relatively easy.
+Depending on that if your tree grows faster or slower, you’ll have to prune it once or twice a year.
+In Japan, pruning is done only once or twice.
+Small branches aren’t cut and are left until the pruning day to comes.
 All of the work is done in a day.

 If you have chosen a shrub, make sure you do the pruning after watering it.